 Save as disclosed above, all the other Directors were not able to attend any seminar and/or training programme during the financial year due to busy work schedule.
-However, the Company Secretary has briefed the Board pertaining to the updates on the AMLR, and the External Auditors also briefed the Board members on any changes to the Malaysian Financial Reporting Standard that affect the Group's financial statement.
+However, the Company Secretary has briefed the Board pertaining to the updates on the AMLR of Bursa Securities, the External Auditors also briefed the Board on any changes to the Malaysian Financial Reporting Standard that affect the Group's Financial Statement.